Architecture

 Tool Purpose

-register Claim an alias for the current session (captures pid + start_time)
+register Claim an alias for the current session (captures pid + pid_start_time for liveness)

 send_all 1:N broadcast to every live peer except sender

-poll_inbox Drain pending messages for the caller’s session (pull-based)
+poll_inbox Drain pending messages for the caller’s session (returns and removes)

 initialize advertises serverInfo.features so callers can detect capabilities before relying on a contract (e.g. pid_start_time, atomic_write, broker_files_mode_0600).